bendalab/thunderfish/docs/thunderfish.md

   you do not want to set this number too high (10 to 100 is enough for reducing noise).
 If you have several fish on your recording then this number needs to be high (1000) to average away the other fish.
-  Set it to zero in order to use all EODs in the data segement selected for analysis.
+  Set it to zero in order to use all EODs in the data segment selected for analysis.

 - `flipWaveEOD`, `flipPulseEOD`: In case if fishfinder recordings you